ionos-cloud/ionosctl/docs/subcommands/loadbalancer-delete.md

 Use this command to delete the specified Load Balancer.

-You can wait for the action to be executed using `--wait` option.
+You can wait for the Request to be executed using `--wait-for-request` option.
 You can force the command to execute without user input using `--force` option.

 Required values to run command: